 The lack of sufficient telecommunications and digital infrastructure is inhibiting the economic growth of Strathbogie Shire.
+Advocacy for greater connectivity and capacity should remain a key strategy for council he following economic development framework includes the key themes and strategic directions for the Strathbogie Shire economy.
+These align with the objectives and vision for the economy and include relevant project priorities and other opportunities for Council, which are explored throughout this section.

-Advocacy for greater connectivity and capacity should remain a key strategy for council the provision of adequate digital connectivity and capacity across the shire will enhance the attraction of residential and commercial development in the region.
-This will include remote working and learning as well as larger scale commercial activity that is currently being restrained due to a lack of capacity in this area.
+The provision of adequate digital connectivity and capacity across the shire will enhance the attraction of residential and commercial development in the region.
+This will include flexible working arrangements (ie.hybrid model) and learning as well as larger scale commercial activity that is currently being restrained due to a lack of capacity in this area.

-ECONOMIC DEVELOPMENT THEMES
+6. ECONOMIC DEVELOPMENT THEMES